-- Structure: Admiralty arch adjoins the old Admiralty building, hence the name.
-The structure combines the features of triumphal arch with government buildings.
+- Structure: The admiralty arch adjoins the old Admiralty building, hence the name.
+The structure combines the features of a triumphal arch with government buildings.
 It is typically asymmetrical – the right wing is one floor more than of the left wing.

 3. 53 King Street

 - Location: 53 King Street, Manchester, United Kingdom

 - Historical Influence: Baroque Architecture, Neoclassical Architecture

 - Key Features: Chamfered corner building